AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 ### Concerns and ActiveRecord

 One problem with this test is that while `Post` and `FakeReviewable` share the same interface, they do not share the same behaviour.
-More importantly, this behaviour is tight to the existence of a table column `reviewed_at:datetime` hooked to the model class.
+More importantly, this behaviour is tied to the existence of a table column `reviewed_at:datetime` hooked to the model class.
 Let's start by adding more tests.

 ~~~ruby
 # requires a :reviewable object